tylerhill90/rosalind-solutions/README.md

 # Rosalind Python Solutions

+This repository houses my solutions for the problems in the Rosalind platform.
+It showcases my coding, data structures, algorithms, and unit testing skills.

 [Rosalind](http://rosalind.info/about/) is a platform for learning bioinformatics through problem solving.
 These [problems](http://rosalind.info/problems/tree-view/) build on each other and tackle a wide range of [topics](http://rosalind.info/problems/topics/).

 This repository is divided into three directories: